RaRhAeu/Rent/README.md

 # Rent
-Small tool for calculating entropy of a given file
+Small tool for calculating entropy of a given file, similar to *binwalk -E* option
 ## Usage
 ```
 python3 ./rent --in [input file] --chk [chunk size in bytes] --out [output file]